Femtosecond Lasers

 A femtosecond laser is a laser which emits optical pulses with a duration well below 1 ps (→ ultrashort pulses), i.e., in the domain of femtoseconds (1 fs = 10−15 s).
 It thus also belongs to the category of ultrafast lasers or ultrashort pulse lasers (which also include picosecond lasers).

 The generation of such short (sub-picosecond) light pulses is nearly always achieved with the technique of passive mode locking.
-That leads to pulses with moderate pulse energies (often in the nanojoule region) and high pulse repetition rates in the megahertz or gigahertz region.
-Far higher pulse energies (at lower repetition rates) are possible by using some kind of optical amplifiers system (→ ultrafast amplifiers) in addition to a femtosecond laser.
+That leads to pulse trains with high pulse repetition rates in the megahertz or gigahertz region.
+This combined with the limited average output power leads to relatively small pulse energies (often in the nanojoule region).
+Far higher pulse energies (at lower repetition rates) – often higher by many orders of magnitude – are possible by using some kind of optical amplifiers system (→ ultrafast amplifiers) in addition to a femtosecond laser.

 Types of Femtosecond Lasers